-When you review the information in the Alarm Details, Event Details, or Vulnerability Details, you can easily launch an action to send a request to your connected Jira Cloud instance to create a new issue based on that item.
+When you review the information in the Alarm Details, Event Details, or Vulnerability Details, you can launch an action to send a request to your cloud-based Jira instance to create a new issue based on that item.
 If you want to apply an action to similar items that occur in the future, you can also create an orchestration rule directly from the applied action.

-Note: Before launching a Jira response action, the AlienApp for Jira must be enabled and connected to your Jira Cloud instance.
-For more information, see Configuring the AlienApp for Jira .
+Note: Before launching a Jira response action, the AlienApp for Jira must be enabled and connected to your Jira instance.
+See Configuring the AlienApp for Jira for more information.

 To launch a Jira response action for an alarm, event, or vulnerability

 - Go to Activity > Alarms, Activity > Events, or Environment > Vulnerabilities.

 - Click the alarm, event, or vulnerability to open the details.